- Consult with your Boren campus representative about your on-campus deadline and requirements.

-- Proceed to the online application login and click on “Register New User.”
+- Proceed to the online application login and click on the appropriate link.

-- After you enter your email address and a password, the system will email you a verification code.
-You will need to check your email for the verification code. (the email will come from firstname.lastname@example.org).
+- After you enter your email address and a password, the system will email you link from which you can access your application in the future.

 Application System Tips

-- The Boren Scholarship application includes six sections, as well as a letter of recommendation section, review application, application summary, and submit application.
+- The Boren Scholarships application includes twelve sections, as well as a letter of recommendation section, review application, application summary, and submit application.

-- To view the entire application in order, click "next" through the buttons at the bottom of each page.
+- To view the entire application in order, click "continue" through the buttons at the bottom of each page.

 - You may only use the right navigation to skip from section to section once you have saved at least one field in a particular section.
-The save button is in the upper right hand corner of the application.
-Therefore, you may find it in your interest to use the right hand navigation after doing this for each section.
+The application saves automatically.
 You can always change your response later, as long as you have not submitted your application.

 You must respond to the first 4 questions in order to proceed with the application.

-- U.S. citizens - Only U.S. citizens are eligible for the scholarship.
+- U.S. Citizenship - Only U.S. citizens are eligible for the scholarship.

-- I will be a matriculated undergraduate student at a U.S. institution as of the Boren Scholarship application deadline – Only matriculated students are eligible.
+- I will be a matriculated undergraduate student at a U.S. college or university as of the Boren Scholarships application deadline – Only matriculated students are eligible.

-- Current Institution – Choose your current U.S. institution.
+- Current Institution as of Application Deadline – Choose your current U.S. institution.
 Should that change before the application deadline, you may change it later.

-- Current Address – Enter your complete current address and phone number.
+- Mailing Address – Enter your complete current address and phone number.